 At the very beginning of basic training, the chief drill instructor will spend the night with you in the barracks.
-As you progress in training, the drill instructor will likely go home each night.
-However, basic training staff is constantly monitoring the barracks using closed circuit cameras.
-If you're not quietly in your bunks, you can expect a surprise night-time visit from your drill instructor.
+As you progress in training, the drill instructor likely will go home each night.
+However, the basic training staff is constantly monitoring the barracks using closed circuit cameras.
+If you're not quietly in your bunks, you can expect a surprise nighttime visit from your drill instructor.

 Warning: Depending on which branch you're in, you may even have three or four DIs assigned to your platoon, and each a night a certain DI will stay in the barracks with the platoon.
 You are never without supervision.

 From Basic Training for Dummies, copyright © 2011 by Wiley Publishing, Inc., Hoboken, New Jersey.
 Used by arrangement with John Wiley & Sons, Inc.